camunda/camunda-docs/docs/self-managed/modeler/web-modeler/api.md

 ### Obtain JWT token

-Web Modeler provides a [REST API](../../../../apis-clients/web-modeler-api/) under the endpoint `/api`.
-Clients can access this API using a JWT access token in an authorization header `Authorization: Bearer <JWT>`.

 **Example:**

 1. [Add an M2M application in Identity](../../../identity/user-guide/adding-an-application/).
-2. [Add permissions to this application](../../../identity/user-guide/assigning-a-permission-to-an-application/) for **Web Modeler Public API (beta)**.
+2. [Add permissions to this application](../../../identity/user-guide/assigning-a-permission-to-an-application/) for **Web Modeler API (beta)**.
-3. Obtain a token to access the REST API.
-You will need the `client_id` and `client_secret` from Identity application you created.
+3. [Generate a token](../../../identity/user-guide/generating-m2m-tokens/) to access the REST API.
+You will need the `client_id` and `client_secret` from the Identity application you created.
    ```shell
    curl --location --request POST 'http://localhost:18080/auth/realms/camunda-platform/protocol/openid-connect/token' \
    --header 'Content-Type: application/x-www-form-urlencoded' \